fansuregrin/cpp_learning/cpp.primer/README.md

 examples:
 - [demo1: Screen::set/move/display](./classes/screen2/screen.h)

+##### 7.3.3.
+Class Types
+> Every class defines a unique type.
+We can refer to a class type directly, by using the class name as a type name.
+Alternatively, we can use the class name following the keyword `class` or `struct`.
+- Class Declarations
+> We can declare a class without defining it.
+This declaration, sometimes referred to as a forward declaration.
+After a declaration and before a definition is seen, the class type is an incomplete type.
+> We can use an incomplete type in only limited ways: We can define pointers or references to such types, and we can declare (but not define) functions that use an incomplete type as a parameter or return type.

 ## Part II: The C++ Library
 ## Part III: Tools for Class Authors
 ### Chapter 13.
 Copy Control